Ddbol/Python3-Madlibs-4-adventuregame/README.md

 # Python3-Madlibs-4-adventuregame

 Python 3 - Mad Libs Generator:
 Inspired by Summer Son’s Mad Libs project with Javascript.
-The program prompts the user for a series of inputs e.g. a noun, an adjective, etc. The program contains a dictionary of different stories.
+The program contains a dictionary of different stories and prompts the user for a series of inputs e.g. a noun, an adjective, etc.
-After the user input one of these stories is randomly chosen and filled with the relevant user input to print a fun Mad Lib story.
+Upon user input, one of these stories is randomly chosen and filled with the relevant user input to print a fun Mad Lib story.

 Python 4 - Text Based Adventure Game:
 This game allows a user to move through several rooms in a preset layout by inputting text directions N/E/S/W or quit with Q.